CptAlessio/dependency-monitor/README.md

 Important : Token must have "repo" rights and nothing else.

-Programming languanges supported : C#
+Programming languages supported : C#

 ### How to use: